nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

 ## Step 1

-1. Open a new file, call this `house.py` 2.
-First we need to import the dBsCode commands we'll be using and clear an area in the Minecraft world for working in.
+1. Open a new file, call this `house.py`.

+2. We need to import the dBsCode commands we'll be using and clear an area in the Minecraft world for working in.
 Create this program:

     from dbscode_minecraft import *
     bulldoze()